 Rhiannon Giddens, a classically trained, Grammy-winning singer-songwriter intent on re-centering the historical contributions of Black women to American music traditions, gave an interview to National Public Radio one year ago that made my historian’s heart happy.
 Giddens had just won a prestigious MacArthur Fellowship and spoke with NPR about one of her current projects: a theatrical telling of the 1898 Wilmington riot, in which white supremacists in Wilmington, North Carolina conspired to overthrow the recently elected, multiracial coalition of city leaders.
 They killed between sixty to three hundred people, targeted Black homes and businesses, and ran the new government leaders out of town in an orchestrated coup d’état that ushered Jim Crow into the city.
 Giddens described the power of history: “When you look at something like, say the massacre of 1898, you understand what’s going on in North Carolina today.
 You understand the politics that are going on now.”

-Given that many historians today are trying to figure out how to best reach people outside of the academy, I was pleased to hear Giddens refer to the labor of historians in helping her understand the legacies of the past in the present.
-And while her theatrical production of this landmark event in Southern history seems to still be quite some time away, Giddens released the album Songs of Our Native Daughters a month ago, a collaboration with three other Black women musicians.
+Given that many historians today are trying to figure out how best to reach people outside of the academy, I was pleased to hear Giddens refer to the labor of historians in helping her understand the legacies of the past in the present.
+And while her theatrical production of this landmark event in Southern history seems to be quite some time away yet, Giddens released the album Songs of Our Native Daughters a month ago, a collaboration with three other Black women musicians.
 Giddens, Amythyst Kiah, Allison Russell, and Leyla McCalla produced an album so imbued with the history of slavery, Jim Crow, sexual violence, and resistance that it even includes a bibliography of books by historians in the liner notes.

 We rarely talk about music here on Erstwhile, though all of us editors frequently use music in the classroom, play instruments ourselves, or attend concerts with greater regularity than our graduate student wallets can really take.
 But Songs of Our Native Daughters inspired me to put together a list of albums released in the past few years that could be useful for historians not only in the classroom, but to think about how our work can inform the arts.
 Any of these albums could easily shape a class period, or could serve as the basis for a student assignment to investigate the history and cultural traditions that these artists unite in their music.
 To that end, almost every entry is linked to an interview with the musicians that help provide context and insight into the artists’ processes.